AzureDemos/KubernetesLab/Documentation/WalkthroughGuide/createcluster.md

-## Setting up our environment using the Azure CLI
+# Setting up your environment using the Azure CLI

-### Create resource group
+## Create resource group

 ```
 az group create --name aksDemo --location westeurope
 ```

-### Create cluster with application routing and role based access control
+## Create cluster with application routing and role based access control

 ```
 az aks create --resource-group aksDemo --name aksCluster --node-count 3 --enable-addons http_application_routing --generate-ssh-keys -r
 ```

-### Create an Azure Container Registry
+## Create an Azure Container Registry

 It may be worthwhile putting the registry in a different resource group to the cluster
 ```